vivan-doshi/stock-exchange-thegame/stock_market_tycoon_rules.md

 (These take up one of your transaction turns)

 #### Loan Stocks Matured (2 cards)
-- Receive Rs 1,00,000 from the bank
+- Receive $100,000 from the bank
 - Must be used during a transaction round (cannot claim at end of round)
 - Uses one entire transaction

 #### Debenture (2 cards)
-- **Condition**: Stock must hit Rs 0 in the SAME round you received this card AND you must own shares
+- **Condition**: Stock must hit $0 in the SAME round you received this card AND you must own shares
 - **Effect**: Receive face value (original starting price) for ALL your shares of that stock
-- Example: TISCO crashes to Rs 0, you own 10,000 shares → receive Rs 4,50,000 (10,000 × Rs 45)
+- Example: Global Industries crashes to $0, you own 10,000 shares → receive $450,000 (10,000 × $45)
 - Must be used during a transaction round
 - Uses one entire transaction

 #### Rights Issued (2 cards)
-- Buy 1 share for every 2 shares you own at Rs 10 per share
+- Buy 1 share for every 2 shares you own at $10 per share
 - **Important**: When you use this, every player sitting AFTER you in that same transaction round can also exercise this right if they own shares in that company
-- Example: You're Player 1 of 4, you use Rights on HDFC in Transaction 2
+- Example: You're Player 1 of 4, you use Rights on Titan Steel in Transaction 2
   - Players 2, 3, 4 can exercise in Transaction 2 on their turns
   - If you're Player 4 (dealer), no one else benefits
 - Uses one transaction